junobuild/examples/README.md

 Explore more specific examples directly in this repository:

-- [vanilla](./vanilla/README.md): a collection of examples developed without frameworks
+- [vanilla](./frontend/vanilla/README.md): a collection of examples developed without frameworks
 - [node](./node): a collection of NodeJS scripts
-- [rust](./rust): blockchainless functions/hooks examples
+- [functions](./functions): a collection of serverless functions

 These examples are maintained for specific or deep dive implementations.